 He received his B.S. and M.S. from Drexel University in Pennsylvania.
 He earned a Ph.D. in engineering from the University of Cambridge, England, while attending on a Fulbright Scholarship.

 Rich Mahoney was also the founding President of the association Silicon Valley Robotics (SVR) which supports the innovation and commercialization of robotics technologies.

 | ||Dr. Bianca Braun

-Dr. Bianca Braun holds a Masters and a PhD from the University of St Gallen (HSG) with a specialization in technology management and internal audit.
-She wrote her PhD thesis by Prof Fredmund Malik on successful private companies and later worked in consulting at the Malik Management Center in St Gallen.
+Dr. Bianca Braun holds a Masters and a PhD from the University of St Gallen (HSG) with a specialization in technology management.
+She received her doctorate in the field of family businesses and published a book on successful private companies.

-Bianca Braun brings with her the expertise of being a leading member of a manufacturer of key components in robotics and automation.
-She has been shortlisted by the magazine Women In Business as part of the top 40 under 40.
-She loves traveling and is a keen sportswoman who participated to a large number of marathons and was a top-ranked skier in Switzerland.
+Bianca Braun brings with her the expertise of being a leading member of a developer and manufacturer of key components in robotics and automation.
+She holds several board positions and is a supporter of women in the engineering field.